romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can a vulnerability from a Dependabot alert be remedied directly from the Security tab in a GitHub repository?
+Q: How can a vulnerability from a Dependabot alert be remedied directly from the Security tab in a GitHub repository?
 <details><summary>Show the answer</summary><p>

 - **By updating the dependency to a secure version as recommended by Dependabot**